ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *There is only one way to happiness and that is to cease worrying about things which are beyond the power or our will.*
+💬 *It will never rain roses: when we want to have more roses, we must plant more roses.*

-— **Epictetus**
+— **George Eliot**

-Updated at: 2025-12-01T01:16:12Z
+Updated at: 2025-12-02T01:05:05Z